ihkk/KKSubs/README.md

 ### Number & Time Check

-In a bilingual subtitile file, all dialoge lines should have two lines in different languages theoretically.
-For example, the following two lines will apprear at the same time.
+In a bilingual subtitle file, all dialogue lines should have two lines in different languages theoretically.
+For example, the following two lines will appear at the same time.

 | ID |Time| Layer | Style | Text |
 |----|----|-------|-------|------|